costajob/ruby-pico-frameworks/README.md

 ```

 ### Results
-Here are the benchmarks results ordered by increasing throughput, along with the size in Kb and runtime dependencies footprint.
+Here are the benchmarks results ordered by increasing throughput, along with the size in Kb and runtime dependencies footprint (measured by [lapidarius gem](https://rubygems.org/gems/lapidarius)).

 | App Server   | Throughput (req/s) | Latency in ms (avg/stdev/max) | Size (Kb) | Footprint |
 | :------------| -----------------: | ----------------------------: | --------: | --------: |